Marker Logo

 After reformist William Dever was elected as Chicago's crime-fighting mayor in 1923, mobster Al Capone relocated operations to Cicero, an adjacent suburb west of Chicago, as a way to avoid any potential increase in pressure from Chicago law enforcement.

-As Capone sought to secure Cicero as a safe home for the mob, the 1924 election for Cicero's town president became a proxy.
-When Cicero's Mayor
+to secure Cicero as a safe home for the mob, the 1924 election for Cicero's town president became a proxy.
+When Cicero's Mayor Joseph Klenha sought Capone's help to secure his election, Capone and his mobsters followed through a plan of force and terror.

-Capone was convicted in 1931 of tax evasion, which led to his demise and also foretold the end of Klenha's time as mayor.
-He was handily defeated in 1932 by a Democratic government elected by Cicero residents ready for a new beginning after nearly a decade of mob rule.
+tax evasion, which led to his demise and also foretold the end of Klenha's time as mayor.
+Klenha was handily defeated in 1932 by a Democratic government elected by Cicero residents ready for a new beginning after nearly a decade of mob rule.

-— Submitted December 15, 2023, by Sean Flynn of Oak Park, Illinois.
+— Submitted December 15, 2023, by Sean P. Flynn of Oak Park, Illinois.

 Cicero's current municipal building image.
 Click for full size.

-Photographed By Sean Flynn, December 15, 2023
+Photographed by Sean Flynn, December 15, 2023

-4. Cicero's current municipal building
+6. Cicero's current municipal building

 At the corner of 49th Avenue and Cermak Road (22nd Street) about a half-mile due north of the old town hall, Cicero's new municipal building was erected in 2008.